DerwenAI/strwythura/README.md

 </summary>
 &nbsp;

+First, make sure the `Opik` server is running in the background.

 The following Python module implements a question/answer chat bot based on `DSPy` and `Ollama`, by default running the `gemma3:12b` LLM
 locally: